Get

 How to Tell Your Bombay Cat’s Age

-Studying aspects of your cat’s behavior and physical traits such as its weight, teeth condition, and playfulness, will tell you the age of your Bombay cat.
-You can consult a vet, who’ll make a more accurate estimate using markers like the feline’s eye health and the state of its coat.
+Studying aspects of your cat’s behavior, energy levels and physical traits such as their weight, teeth condition, and playfulness, will tell you an estimated age of your Bombay cat.
+You can consult a vet, who’ll make a more accurate estimate using markers like the feline’s eye health.

-A Bombay kitten will have deciduous teeth, which get replaced when the cat is at least 6 to 7 months old.
-It’s common for older Bombays to have discolored teeth, although a diligent dental care regimen can help to hide such age markers.
+A Bombay kitten will have deciduous teeth, which get replaced when the cat is around 6 to 7 months old.
+It’s not uncommon for older Bombays to have discolored teeth, although a diligent dental care regimen can help to hide such age markers.

-Throughout its prime years, a Bombay will maintain optimal weight due to their kitten-like behavioral traits until middle age.
+Throughout their prime years, a Bombay is more likely to maintain optimal weight due to their kitten-like behavioral traits until middle age.
 If overfed, adult and mature cats are prone to obesity as they slow down and become calmer.
-A senior cat can’t metabolize fat, so it’s bound to appear leaner.

-The older a cat is, the less often it self-grooms, so an older Bombay’s coat will have coarser and thicker fur, and its eyes may tear and appear cloudy.
-If you notice signs of cloudiness in your cat’s eyes, there’s a likelihood it’s 9 to 10 years or older.
+The older a cat is, they may groom less often so an older Bombay’s coat may have coarser and thicker fur.
+If you notice signs of cloudiness in your cat’s eyes, there’s a likelihood they’re 9 to 10 years or older, although it can also point to an underlying health issue in younger cats.

 Cat Average Life Expectancy